Officials ID Long Beach Fire Captain Killed in the Line of Duty as Father of 2, Department Veteran

 "You go to these scenes and you never know what's on the other side of those doors," Luna said.
 "These brave firefighters went through those doors and unfortunately they were met with gunfire."

+A resident at the facility, identified as 77-year-old Thomas Kim, was initially detained as a person of interest, questioned and subsequently arrested, Luna stated at the news conference.

+Kim was booked on suspicion of murder, two counts of attempted murder and arson, and was being held on $2 million bail, the police chief added.

-A person of interest has been detained in connection with the incident and a weapon has been recovered, according to Luna.
-But investigators are still working to put together a "big puzzle" from a "very chaotic scene," the chief added.
+A weapon was recovered, and investigators are still working to put together a "big puzzle" from a "very chaotic scene," according to Luna.

 Meanwhile, tributes to Rosa were pouring in from public safety agencies across the Southland.